SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Chakra: 50
 Accuracy: \-5
-Range: Touch
 Speed: 15
 Seal Speed: 50

+Tags: Attack, Melee, Mark

 Effects:
-The unfortunate victim has a \-25 penalty to all Chakra Exhaustion rolls, and has their Chakra Control skill ranks reduced by 15, which can also temporarily lower their ranks in abilities (such as Water Walking).
 Any jutsu with Upkeeps they have activated end immediately due to the disruption of their chakra.
+While the mark remains the unfortunate victim has a \-25 penalty to all Chakra Exhaustion rolls, and has their Chakra Control skill ranks reduced by 15, which can also temporarily lower their ranks in abilities (such as Water Walking).

 If they fail a Chakra Exhaustion roll, they fail to use the jutsu they were trying to (but still advance a Fatigue category as normal).
 Furthermore, even if they succeed they must pass a Chakra Control check against the technique's Chakra cost or fail anyway.

-### **Fuuja Houin \- Evil Sealing Method**
+## **Sharin Musaboru Uzu - Wheel Devouring Vortex**

 Not all seals can be removed easily.
 This circumvents that by suppressing fuuinjutsu, or any sort of chakra-based markings, on a person.
 The technique's greatest failing is its dependence upon the recipient to provide some of the strength behind it, meaning they can overcome its effects at will, making it useless for offensive applications.

-Chakra: 40
+Chakra: 45
-Range: Touch
+Accuracy: -8
-Speed: 10
+Speed: 16
-Seal Speed: 20
+Seal Speed: 30

+Tags: Attack, Projectile, Mark

 Effects:
-This suppresses any seal in this section of the PHB, and many which are not.
-While the seal won't be removed, it won't activate or have any of its normal effects as long as the Evil Sealing Method remains in place.
-This technique is dependent upon the recipient's willpower.
-All a person has to do is focus and the Evil Sealing Method will be disabled, until they spend 1 Willpower to reactivate it.
-The technique's quite useful.
-Virtually any long-term chakra-based effect (even ones that aren't actually fuuinjutsu) can be suppressed by it.
-Even the effects and abilities of bloodlines can be sealed.
+This suppresses any kekkei genkai or bloodline related abilities the target possesses.
+While it remains they cannot receive any effects or use any jutsu provided by their clan.
+Due to its delicate nature this mark naturally erodes over time and ends after 1 minute.

 ### **Tsute Fuuin \- Influence Seal**

 This seal was originally created and placed upon servants of the Immortal Water Diamyo, ensuring those closest to them could not spy or sabotage the feudal lords.
 Over time, shinobi adapted to suit their own needs, which naturally meant that it found a usage in combat.

-Chakra: 40
+Chakra: 30 \+ X
-Range: Touch
 Speed: 14, \+10 if it hits
 Seal Speed: 20

+Tags: Attack, Melee, Mark

 Effects:
-You use your Accuracy for an unarmed Taijutsu attack, and if you hit, you roll opposed Espionage (Partial Defense does not apply).
-If you succeed in your Espionage roll, the seal is placed without the target knowing.
-As part of this technique, you may either make a basic unarmed taijutsu attack or use the E-rank Grab technique (if you know it), at no additional Speed or Stamina cost.
-The seal is inactive by default, but as a Speed 10, Chakra 10 \+ X action, you can create a temporary form of paralysis which turns their own Chakra against them, preventing them from taking any non-Interrupt actions.
-They declare their intended action along with its Accuracy and Speed, but roll a Chakra X\*2.
-If they fail, they are not fatigued and do not roll the Chakra or Stamina rolls associated with their action.
-Their IC is not advanced by the action's Speed, but they suffer a Stun 5 which cannot be reduced or negated.
-When applying this seal, "X" has a maximum value of your current bonus to Chakra Exhaustion rolls, including Fatigue bonuses but ignoring any non-Upkeep penalties.
-Every time that a victim has previously had to roll against this seal's effects, they gain a \+3 to their Chakra Exhaustion roll to overcome its effects.
-After they've succeeded against even one of these rolls, the seal is forced into remission, and will not affect them any more; it cannot be reapplied or reactivated for the rest of that fight.
-Once the seal is subdued, it is, as far as the victim can tell, gone entirely, its effects having been broken.
-However, after 24 hours have passed the seal can be reactivated by its user, per the normal rules.
-An expert in sealing jutsu will be able to, if they know someone has had this seal applied to them, find and remove it using the A-rank Five Elements Unseal technique.
+X has a maximum of your CHA/10.
+As a Speed 10, Chakra 15 \+ X action, you can activate this seal disrupting the flow of chakra within their body.
+For the next 100 IC every time they declare an action they must roll a CE with a TN of X\*2.
+On a success they take no fatigue penalties and may perform their jutsu as normal.
+If they fail they do not advance fatigue, but their action is cancelled and they gain Stun 5.

+### **Jinshikyū Tojikomeru \- Life Entrapping Womb**

+(Flavor Text)

+Chakra: 15 \+ X\*5
+Range: 10
+Speed: 20
+Seal Speed: 24

+Tags: Barrier

+Effects:
+You conjure an oval shaped barrier completely enveloping an area encircled by X seals with a minimum of 5.
+Nothing is able to pass through this barrier except its caster who can enter/exit as a Speed 5 action.
+This wall has a single hit point but a DR equal to your CHA \* X that cannot be reduced in any way (even damages that normally can’t be reduced).

+If an Attack takes this Barrier down to 0 HP, then the leftover Damage (but no other Effects) will pass through to their intended Target.

+Speed Cast (Speed 20, Chakra 40, Seals 5)
+By throwing 5 pre-inscribed seals you conjure a miniature version of the above barrier with X as 5 but after 100 IC its destroyed automatically.